<img alt="" src="https://secure.office-information-24.com/785633.png" style="display:none;">

 Even schemes that are doing regular updates – and even enrichment of data – must commit to ongoing continual efforts in this area,

-Russell Whitmore, head of administration, Evolve Pensions: “Once it's up to date, it starts to degrade and the best thing that you can do is have regular data enrichment.
+Russell Whitmore, head of administration, Smart Pensions (formerly Evolve Pensions): “Once it's up to date, it starts to degrade and the best thing that you can do is have regular data enrichment.
 It's not cheap, but…it’s cheaper once you've cleaned it, and then the regular updates can be part of the service agreement.”

 Some will shake their heads and consider that to be going too far.
 But this undermines any assertion that schemes do not embrace digital admin because improving data is simply too expensive.
 Bad data makes for bad admin.